 - Guide Books — if an article performs really well and it feels right, we will edit, revise, update, etc., and create a guide out of it.
-See some examples on our guides and handbooks page.

 - Email Influencers/Friends — this is one we don’t currently do, but I’d like to.
 For each post that does well, email someone who runs a large community that the article may fit with.
 “People are really liking this.
 Seemed like it may fit for your audience as well.”

 Get the Guide: Top 10 Mistakes in Starting an Online Business — A simple guide book to help you avoid the most common pitfalls.